-• Individual and consolidated financial statements and management report.
+Individual and consolidated annual accounts and management report.

-These documents must be written clearly and be relevant, reliable and comparable, and include the quantitative and qualitative information necessary for better understanding of the other financial reports published.
+These documents must be written clearly and be relevant, reliable and comparable, and include the quantitative and qualitative information necessary for better understanding of the other financial statements published.
 They must comply with applicable regulations and take materiality, relevance and relative importance into account.